Waulpane Limestone Caves (වවුල්පනේ හුණුගල් ගුහාව)

 SUNDAY OBSERVER

 It is possible to walk through this cave and reach an exit on the other side.
-True to its name, these caves are home to about 6 varieties of bats which is estimated to over 500,000 in numbers.
-The walk through the cave would be though a layer of 3-4 inch deep slippery bat droppings and ticks.
+True to its name, these caves are home to about 6 varieties of bats which is estimated to be over 500,000 in numbers.
+The walk through the cave would be through a layer of 3-4 inch deep slippery bat droppings and ticks.

 In the center of the cave is a 60 feet tall waterfall which is the tallest internal waterfall in the country.